duvitech/Breakerball/README.txt

     - Note: I used 84, but newer builds should work.
 Change the 84 to ‘latest’.
   - Download the Debian SDCard install file "dragonboard410c_sdcard_install_debian-84.zip" to your local Downloads directory.
 This is the only file you need from the directory.
   - Right click on the downloaded zip file and select "extract All.." remember where you extracted to!
-  - Copy the two files "breakerball.tar" and "Install" to your Downloads directory from HERE.
+  - Copy the the download zip files from github Downloads directory and extract the source.
   - Put the USB stick into a USB port on your laptop.
 Ensure it has at least 256MB of free space.
   - Right click on the USB Stick and format it, ensure the disk name is "DRAGON", this name is used later.
-  - Copy the files from your Download directory to the USB Stick.
+  - Copy the source files from your Download directory to the USB Stick.
-    - You should have 2 files, "Install" and "breakerball.tar".
+    - You should have several files, and 3 directories.
   - Remove the USB Stick from your laptop and set it aside for now.
   - Start WinDisk32Imager.exe, (if you do not have this program download and install it from https://sourceforge.net/projects/win32diskimager/ )
   - Put the Install SDCard into the SDCard slot on your laptop.
   - Use Win32DiskImager to copy the file you extracted from the 96Boards download in the steps above.
-The extracted file “db410_sd_install_debian.img” is copied to the Install SDCard.
+The extracted file 'db410_sd_install_debian.img' is copied to the Install SDCard.
     - Select the img file, then press the "Write" button to copy it over (about 5 minutes)
   - Remove the Install SDCard from the laptop and insert it into the DragonBoard
   - On the DragonBoard 410c ensure DIP switch 2 (SD Boot) is turned ON, all others off